zackhanni/Soma-website-classic/_posts/2015-08-02-rates-services.md

 - - -

-# Podcast Recording
+## Podcast Recording Studios

-**_FREE episode editing for most podcasts_**
+**_Our Podcast Studio offers FREE episode editing for most podcasts_**

 $50/hr in Studio A

-Multiple Locations Available (and we travel to you)
+Multiple Locations Available (and we can travel to you)

-Let us help you start a podcast and sound your best on Apple Podcasts
+Not only can we help you record a podcast, we shoot live video and stream your episode out to your fans base
 - - -

-# Lessons
+## Music Lessons

 Acoustic and Electric Guitar